-- CLNG works with international stakeholders to raise awareness about the supply, policy and market dynamics that make U.S.-sourced LNG a unique, competitive fuel. - CLNG provides counsel to foreign end-users seeking to gain insight about the U.S. market.
+- Works with international stakeholders to raise awareness about the supply, policy and market dynamics that make U.S.-sourced LNG a unique, competitive fuel, including numerous meetings and briefings for German energy officials. - Provides counsel to foreign end-users seeking to gain insight about the U.S. market, frequently meeting with visiting delegations. - Advocates for fair trade practices that open markets for LNG. - Raises awareness among decision makers of environmental benefits of LNG and its ability to make renewable energy work better.